Git Push

 • If changes are lost, the site is no longer replenished — and this piece becomes irreparable.

-• Risk of disturbance to team workflows if not used carefully.
+• There is a risk of disturbance to team workflows if not used carefully.

 Best Practices:

-• Force-push code needs a new brand fashion trend and communication about what effect it had on the team.
+• Force-push code needs a new brand, fashion trend, and communication about what effect it has had on the team.

 • git push --force-with-lease: Checks whether the remote branch has new commits to avoid overwriting changes.